What are demodex mites?

 Demodex folliculorum is a type of demodex mite that lives mostly within the hair follicles on the face and the eyes, and is usually found on the eyelids and lashes.

 Demodex mites come out during the night to eat dead skin cells, lay eggs and expel waste products in your eyelid glands and eyelash follicles.

 Demodex mites naturally occur on the skin in small amounts and can actually be beneficial for the skin, as they remove the dead skin cells.
 In small numbers they typically do not cause any harm, or symptoms.

 However, if they reproduce in large numbers, they can cause significant damage to the skin and eyes— dry, red, and itchy skin, and/or eczema, as well as severe inflammation of the eyelids, and damage to the oil glands in the eyelid margins, meibomian glands and eyelashes.

-The Find an Eye Doctor directory lists eye doctors near you that are experienced in treating blepharitis caused by demodex mites.
+Find an eye doctor near you that is experienced in treating blepharitis caused by demodex mites.